Orson Welles: Death and tributes

-In 1987, Welles's ashes were taken to Ronda, Spain, and buried in an old well on the rural estate of a longtime friend, bullfighter Antonio Ordóñez.
+In 1987, Welles's ashes were taken to Spain, where they were buried in an old well on the Ronda estate of his longtime friend Antonio Ordóñez.
 (Note: A photograph of the grave site appears opposite the title page of Orson Welles on Shakespeare: The W.P.A. and Mercury Theatre Playscripts, edited by Richard France.
 France notes the inscription on the plaque: "Ronda.
 Al Maestro de Maestros.")
 (Note: The gravesite is not accessible to the public but can be seen in Kristian Petri's 2005 documentary, Brunnen (The Well), which is about Welles's time in Spain.)